 Christopher Grasset, J.D. has over 35 years of experience in the high-technology sector.
 He is currently Vice-President, Business Affairs for Covalon Technologies and a Member of the Law Society of Upper Canada.
-Building on his background in communications and information technology,

-Grasset co-founded the technology business law firm Grasset/Fleisher LLP (subsequently merged with a major law firm) and the consultancy firm KBE International, focused on knowledge-based enterprises.
+Building on his background in communications and information technology, firm Grasset/Fleisher LLP (subsequently merged with a major law firm) and the consultancy firm KBE International, focused on knowledge-based enterprises.
 Grasset has been an advisor to international organisations including the Sprinkles Global Health Initiative at the renowned Hospital for Sick Children in Toronto and UNICEF.
 His "Crossing the Pond" initiative was a marquee international technology business development program of Canada's Department of Foreign Affairs and International Trade.